dereneaton/ipyrad/docs/installation.rst

     ## Install miniconda.
 Follow the directions, by default it will propose installing
     ## to your home directory, which should be fine, e.g., `/home/user/miniconda2`
     ## When asked yes/no whether to append the miniconda directory to $PATH, say yes.
+    ## The example here is for the Linux installer.
     bash Miniconda-latest-Linux-x86_64.sh

     ## You could now quit and reopen the terminal, or just run the following command
     ## which reloads ~/.bashrc so that miniconda will now be in your path.
 This
     ## way the conda program can be found from the terminal by simply typing conda.
     source ~/.bashrc

+    ## test that conda is installed by printing info about conda
+    conda info

 During installation conda_ will ask if it can append the newly created `miniconda/` (or `anaconda/`) directory to your `$PATH`, say yes.
 What this does